Usman75/order-x/README.md

 Frontend (Web app)
 Smart contract (Blockchain)

 A frontend which is the Web app is connected to both user wallet and the smart contract.
-User uses the web app to interact with the DEX smart contract.
+User uses the web app to interact with the Orderx smart contract.
 When sending any transaction, user wallet will prompt the user for confirmation.

 ## Preset data for interaction